HabibullahMetin/FlowerRecognition/README.md

 ## Summary of the project

-For now the app can determine only 5 flowers.We will update when we find more flowers datasets.
+For now the app can determine only 5 flowers.We will update when we teach more flowers.

 ## Technologies we used